Why be part of Angel Capital Group as an entrepreneur?

 - You are welcome to stay for the main presenting company but will be asked to leave when they are finished.

 You are under no contract or obligation to raise funding through ACG.
 To learn more about finding a local chapter, or about founding a chapter location, check out our Locations page.

 Video Road Show

-The Video Road Show (VRS) company is selected through a very competitive process each month an have a deal champion inside the ACG syndicate.
+The Virtual Road Show (VRS) company is selected through a very competitive process each month an have a deal champion inside the ACG Alliance.
 This company is put through deep diligence and a term sheet is signed defining the terms under which Angel Capital Group will invest.
 This company takes a road trip to sunny South Florida to make one video presentation that is broadcast to all chapters of ACG on the third Tuesday of the month.
 The video is archived for future reference by the ACG members.
 You will have access to the video for your own purposes.
 Once the Road Show is finished, we make a deal call to our syndicate members to make commitments to the deal.
 We then aggregate and wire funds directly to the company.
 This process from start to finish takes 8 – 12 weeks.
 We move at the pace of the “crowd,” but with the luxury of deep diligence and industry standard, investor friendly terms that will prepare the company to readily raise additional capital in the future if required.

 We are science and technology investors at heart.

 When we consider an applicant for funding, we have a responsibility to our members to seek the absolute best deals out of as large a sample size as we can get.
 We also have a responsibility to help them build a holistic portfolio and specifically counsel against going all-in on long shots.
 We promote a diversification strategy for our investors, and we focus (to the best of our ability to judge) on opportunities we think have a high probability of exiting within around 5 years.
 And, from time to time, other market dynamics are in play that affect which deals proceed through our pipeline and which do not.